zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

    but we cannot read it due to an error other than `EACCES`, `ENOENT`, etc.
  - The connect file explicitly tells us to abort.

-TODO RPC These are still TBD; are they "decline" or "abort"?
+ - The specified address for connect file, or a file that the connect point mentions, contains a misformed shell expansion string, like `unix:${foo`.

- - A filename within a connect point contains a `${VARIABLE}` that cannot be expanded.
+ - A `socket` IP address in a connect point is not localhost.
  - A filename within a connect point is not absolute.

 ## Interpreting connect points.